pglira/pglira.github.io/code.md

 I have also contributed to the awesome [OPALS software](https://opals.geo.tuwien.ac.at/html/stable/index.html) in the past, specifically the modules [opalsICP](https://opals.geo.tuwien.ac.at/html/stable/ModuleICP.html), [opalsStripAdjust](https://opals.geo.tuwien.ac.at/html/stable/ModuleStripAdjust.html), and [opalsView](https://opals.geo.tuwien.ac.at/html/stable/ModuleView.html).

-Some repositories that might be of interest are:
+Some Github repositories that might be of interest are:

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=pglira&repo=simpleICP)](https://github.com/pglira/simpleICP)